 “With this cutting-edge testbed we are asking and evaluating the basic science questions needed to guide the future development of quantum computers.”

-Person with dark hair and a pink turban stands in front of a blue building.
+Person with dark hair and a blue turban sitting

 A researcher in light blue personal protective equipment works at a computer connected to the cluster tool.